almtree/AroMaster/README.md

 Up to 6 _Piers_ can coexist at the same observatory (this limit is a practical matter, technically it is possible to expand the system to use up to 64 _Piers_, but an observatory with more piers implies a larger and heavier sliding roof which will require a more powerful motor and greater power supply requirements).

 ## License
+This is a project that tries to maintain the KISS philosophy as much as possible, without the usual mess of folders and files in the Github repository as sometimes happens, especially when it comes to software/firmware.
+The software was written in C++ (no, it does not use "arduinos" or interpreted languages, nor copy & paste code without any verification, nor a huge amount of libs made by no one knows exactly who or what type of code they contain) and it doesn't even have dependencies on other libs besides the normal Linux ones.
 When I made the decision to share this project I intended to make it public, but recent developments have changed that intention.
 So, for now I will share the firmware only in its compiled form (without the sources) and the hardware schematics are provided as reference material only.
 There will be a commercial version that can be purchased as a _kit_ or already _assembled_, in addition to the two electronic components mentioned (***ARO-Master box*** & ***Pier-Relays box***) there is also extra hardware that can be purchased by end users, such as the rack and pinion and motor for roof movement.